 You always need to take a few extra precautions when camping in bear country.
 Your tent isn’t going to provide any physical protection against bears, though it does offer a psychological barrier.
 Either way, if there’s food inside your tent a bear will smell/find it.

 Bears can smell food from miles away.
 So make sure you don’t cook near your campsite or bring food into your tent.
 Pack all your food in a bear canister or bear bag far away from your tent.
-Bear canisters are also great for keeping away raccoons and rodents.
+Bear canisters are a much better deterrent and they’re also great for keeping raccoons and rodents out of your food.

 Tent Camping Safety Tips

 If you’re new to camping there are a few safety precautions you should follow.
 Most of these are common sense, but they will keep you safe on your first camping trip.

 Before heading out try to reserve the right campground site for your family.
 Consider your age, physical limitations and all of your medical needs.
 If you’re camping with kids/elderly you might want to ditch the tent for a comfortable cabin.

 You’re the only person that knows what kind of campsite will be suitable for your needs.
 I recommend camping at a public campground first before heading out on a backpacking trip.

 Keep an eye on the weather forecast before your trip.
 Make sure you pack for inclement weather.
 There isn’t much you can do when planning your trip months in advance, but keep an eye on the weather forecast.

 Watch out for freezing night time temperatures, high heat, lightning and rain/snow.
 Your sleeping bags temperature rating needs to be 15°F lower than the expected nighttime temperatures.
 Plus you’ll need a high R-Value sleeping pad to keep you warm in colder weather.